ourownstory/cervical_cancer_cnn/README.md

 # Guiding the management of cervical cancer with convolutional neural networks

 This repo contains the work done by Stephen Pfohl, Oskar Triebe and Ben Marafino for the Stanford CS231N class project.
+Our team's final position in the Kaggle Competition (https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening) was 61 out of 848 competing teams, earning a Kaggle Bronze award.

-The problem solved is the classification of images with limited training data.
+The problem solved here is the classification of images with limited training data.
 The code can serve as example for the following subdomains within Deep Learning:

 * Transfer Learning
 * Data Transformations and Training Pipelines